 Focus on research

-The IDS programme builds upon a long tradition of research, often policy oriented, through its extensive global network of both Southern and Northern partners-in-development.
+This programme in International Development Studies builds upon a long tradition of research, often policy oriented, through its extensive global network of both Southern and Northern partners-in-development.
 Most of our staff’s research is carried out within the Amsterdam Institute for Social Science Research (AISSR), more specifically in the research group of Governance and Inclusive Development.

 Within this group, there are three lines of research: